⚽ 2026 FIFA World Cup

 📅 Key Matches & Dates

 Mexico vs South Africa at Estadio Azteca in Mexico City on June 11, 2026 — the tournament's very first match.
 Mexico were drawn into Group A with South Africa, South Korea, and Czechia.
 Hosting the opening game at the Azteca gives Mexico one of the most significant moments in the stadium's legendary history.
-Both teams are making the tournament as part of Group A.

 The United States plays Paraguay at SoFi Stadium in Inglewood, California on June 12, 2026.
 The USA are in Group D alongside Paraguay, Australia, and Türkiye.
 Playing their opener in Los Angeles — the largest soccer market in the United States — gives the home nation a massive crowd advantage.
 The USA then face Australia in Seattle and Türkiye back in Los Angeles to complete the group stage.